-These phenomena could stem from psychic awareness, an acute understanding of human nature, listening to divine Mind and angelic ideas or a combination of these various expressions.
-Such abilities are naturally developed within us by being more receptive to the subtle and finer messages constantly around us.
+These experiences could come from psychic awareness, an acute understanding of human nature, or Divine inspiration.
+Extrasensory abilities are naturally developed within us by being more receptive to the subtle and finer messages constantly around us.
 We all have extrasensory, as well as sensory faculties.
-We all can learn to intelligently assess human nature.
+We can all learn to intelligently assess human nature.
 We all are spiritual beings, at home in the domain of inspired thought.

 This article is from The Love of Being Loving